domcloud/recipes/README.md

 List of features of hosts that you need.
 Valid values are:

-+ `mysql`, enable MySQL database feature
++ `mysql`, enable MySQL feature and create default database
-+ `postgres`, enable Postgres database feature
++ `postgres`, enable PosgreSQL feature and create default database
 + `ssl`, enable HTTPS and attempt to validate domain to Let's Encrypt.

-Remember that in freedom plan, you're only allowed to create one database per host.
+The default database name is the username postfixed with `_db`.
+If you want a different prefix then specify it like `mysql app`.

 #### Commands

-List of linux commands that you wish to execute just after extraction complete.
-Think like what commands you want to call after unzipping the source files using SSH.
+List of linux commands that you want to execute.
+Think like what commands you want to call using SSH.
 All commands here internally will be imploded with ` ; `, also it has common subtitution to let you modify config files using `sed -i`:

 + `${DOMAIN}` the domain name (without *http://* prefix)
++ `${SCHEME}` the preferred scheme (either *http* or *https*)
 + `${USERNAME}` unix username (for host and database login)
 + `${PASSWORD}` unix password (for host and database login)
-+ `${DATABASE}` database name
++ `${DATABASE}` default or given database name

+### Nginx

+This is the setup needed for configuring Nginx file.
+See also [available config for this option](https://github.com/domcloud/dom-nginx/blob/master/validator.php).

 ## Embed Link